Einstein gravity as a gauge theory for the conformal group: Tractor functionals

-Let $M$ be an oriented manifold and $\cP$ a principal $P$-bundle over $M$, and let $\cL$ denote the associated scale bundle, $(\cE,\eta_{ij})$ the associated weightless tangent bundle, and $(\cT,h_{IJ},\bm X^I)$ denote the associated tractor bundle as introduced in Section \ref{Sec: Tractor bundles}.
+Let $M$ be an oriented manifold and $\cP$ a principal $P$-bundle over $M$, and let $(\cT,h_{IJ},\bm X^I)$ denote the associated tractor bundle, $\cL$ the associated scale bundle, $(\cE,\eta_{ij})$ the associated weight-zero tangent bundle as introduced in subsection \ref{Subsec: Tractor bundles}.

 We now wish to describe a construction of gauge invariant functionals on (the space of sections of associated bundles to) $\cP$, defined by integration of Lagrangian densities over $M$.
 By \emph{Lagrangian density} here, we mean a functional of 1) a non-degenerate tractor connection $D$, 2) a non-degenerate tractor $I^I$, and 3) a generalized conformal frame $\bm E^I$, taking values on $n$-forms on $M$, and which is invariant under $P$-gauge transformations (at least modulo exact terms).